ravi-kumar7/documentation/docs/device-connect/android.md

 ## Multi-Process Support

-Device Connect uses a content provider to auto initialize the SDK.
+DeviceConnect uses a content provider to auto initialize the SDK.
 The limitation with the OS is that content providers are only initialized once in a **multi-process application** and from the main process.
 For this reason, any calls to the SDK from other processes will lead to unstable behavior.

 In case, you want to use the SDK from a process other than the main process, follow the two steps mentioned below to initialize the SDK.